Rectal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - Treatment Option Overview

 - do an anastomosis (sew the healthy parts of the rectum together, sew the remaining rectum to the colon, or sew the colon to the anus);

-Rectal cancer surgery with anastomosis.
-The rectum and part of the colon are removed, and then the colon and anus are joined. or
+Resection of the rectum with anastomosis.
+The rectum and part of the colon are removed, and then the colon and anus are joined or

 - make a stoma (an opening) from the rectum to the outside of the body for waste to pass through.
 This procedure is done if the cancer is too close to the anus and is called a colostomy.
 A bag is placed around the stoma to collect the waste.
 Sometimes the colostomy is needed only until the rectum has healed, and then it can be reversed.
 If the entire rectum is removed, however, the colostomy may be permanent.